EcomDev/chef-php_fpm/README.md

     * Cachier plugin (`vagrant plugin install vagrant-cachier`)

        Improves Speed of virtual machine provisioning by caching repo packages and gems

+# Chef Client
+Chef should be at version 11.16.4, not newer, known bug with attributes reading.

 ## Build Status